Ready to learn about local ecology!

 - Native plants are beautiful and show colorful displays throughout the seasons

-Native plants include trees, shrubs, grasses and more, and can be started from seeds or young plants.
-It is advised to avoid mixed wildflower seeds because many of these packets contain seeds native to other countries.
+Native plants include trees, shrubs, grasses and more.
+The plants can be grown from seeds or seedlings.
+Avoid mixed wildflower seed packets, as many contain seeds native to other countries.
 If you’d like to include more native plants in your yard or area, Iowa State Extension and Outreach has some tips.
 Also, Council Bluffs is a Bee City now!
+Check out these resources for planting native, bee-friendly species.